Council Tax recovery explained

 When the summons is issued, you immediately incur an additional £45.00 in costs and your right to pay by instalments will be cancelled.
 If the full amount remains unpaid by the Magistrates Court hearing date on the summons, we will seek to obtain a Liability Order from the Magistrates Court, which will incur an extra £50.00 in costs.

 You must pay the full summons balance before the hearing date in order to avoid a Liability Order.
-If you are unable to pay in full, you can contact the Council Tax Team.
+If you are unable to pay in full, you can contact Council Tax Recovery, see contact details below.
 You will be asked to bring your original instalment plan up to date and if an arrangement is agreed, it will still include an extra £50.00 in costs because we will still obtain a Liability Order.

 An extra £50.00 in costs will be added to your Council Tax account if a Liability Order is issued.